feng-zhang0712/mole/2025/english/support-worker-interview.md

 - I am punctual (on time) and I never leave a task unfinished.
 In my previous team, if I promised to do something, I always did it.
 I know that in Aged Care, reliability is crucial because the residents and the team depend on me showing up on time.
 - My colleagues often mentioned that I stay very calm under pressure.
 When we had technical problems or tight deadlines, I didn't panic.
 I just focused on solving the problem.
 I believe this will help me when dealing with busy shifts or challenging behaviors in Aged Care.

-### What shifts are you available for?

-I'm available for both weekday and weekend shifts.
-I'm also available in the morning, afternoon, and evening, depending on the team's schedules.

 ### Why do you choose to work as a support worker?（*）

 - 这个职位最吸引你的是什么？（*）